 COOLING THE RECEIVER Not only is the telescope able to see small features, but it is also extremely sensitive to faint signals.
 This is accomplished by using cryogenic receivers on the larger dishes, making the faint objects discernable.
 With a 100 meter telescope and a cryogenic receiver, the sensitivity of the telescope increases and we can detect extremely faint objects beyond our galaxy.

-How does cooling a receiver to cryogenic* temperatures (16 K = -257 deg C = -431 deg F) just above absolute zero, increase the sensitivity (i.e. allow astronomers to observe fainter and fainter signals)?
+How does cooling a receiver to cryogenic* temperatures (16 K = -257 deg C = -431 deg F) just above absolute zero, increase the sensitivity of a radio telescope (i.e. allow astronomers to observe fainter and fainter signals)?
 All materials, due to their temperature and internally generated noise, contribute extra activity over and above the faint signals we are trying desperately to detect.
 By reducing the temperature, these internally generated noise levels can be reduced drastically, allowing fainter and fainter signals to be detected.

 The cryogenic receiver is composed of a feedhorn that collects the light and transforms it into the antenna’s cooled receiver.
 Inside the receiver is a very low noise amplifier which takes the weak signal and amplifies it by a factor of 10,000, all the while adding as little noise as possible.
 The signal then travels outside the dewar and from there goes through many stages of filtering and further amplification before being detected and put onto fiber optic cable.
 Usually placed in a central control room, the fiber cables from a single-dish telescope (or all telescopes in the array) are combined to form an image that the astronomer can study.

 *The cryogenic temperature range has been defined from −150 °C (−238 °F) to absolute zero (−273 °C or −460 °F), the temperature at which molecular motion comes as close as theoretically possible to ceasing completely.